Appreciation for future generations

 |

-MAry's eco hen houseEven Mary's chicken's have a sustainable set up with their own rainwater harvesting system in place and a solar powered electric fence to keep the fox away.
+MAry's eco hen houseEven Mary's chicken's have a sustainable set-up with their own rainwater harvesting system in place and a solar-powered electric fence to keep the fox away.
 The eggs don't have far to go before they end up in the shop either!

-Children can enjoy the educational and sensory experience of collecting eggs, stroking and feeding a chicken.
+Children can enjoy the educational and sensory experience of collecting eggs, and stroking and feeding a chicken.
 Mary has earned the nickname of 'the chicken whisperer', as there is little she doesn't know about chicken husbandry. :) |

 The office building was constructed from reclaimed bricks and timbers from a derelict barn following the same decorative pattern and reusing the materials.
-The office building is heated from with a ground source heat pump and water heated from solar water.
-Our Nuthatch cabin and the safari glamping tent have both been fitted largely with carefully selected second hand finds.
-Chairs have been upcycled, antiques have been used, an old bed base was cannibalised to make a base for the new.
+The office building is heated with a ground source heat pump and its water heated from solar water.
+Our Nuthatch cabin and the safari glamping tents, (Sunbird and Marabou) have both been fitted largely with carefully selected second-hand finds.
+Antique chairs have been up-cycled, lamps rewired, antique dressers have been carefully sourced to form a kitchen island, even the glass and tableware in Marabou are antique which adds to the ambience.
+Up-cycling often makes things feel really special and add authenticity.
+Guests can see the care and attention to detail and it makes them feel good too.
 We also facilitate and encourage our guests to recycle. |

-enduring design, quality & longevity.We invest in enduring design and quality for longevity to avoid the need for replacements.
-Taking the proverb "buy cheap buy twice" to heart.
-Claire has extensive product knowledge and honed design skills ensuring any design work carried out is build to last and will not tire.
-The interiors have also been deigned to connect with the context of the setting drawing form botanical influences of British birds, bees, florna and forna.
+enduring design, quality & longevityWe invest in enduring design and quality for longevity to avoid the need for replacements.
+Taking the proverb "buy cheap buy twice" to heart, Claire has extensive product knowledge and honed design skills ensuring any design work carried out is build to last and will not tire.
+The interiors have also been designed to connect with the context of the setting; drawing from botanical influences of British birds, bees, flora and fauna.
 Guests can enjoy an escape feeling close to nature on many levels.

 |